Improving community neuro rehabilitation services

 The model is within a service specification that mandates the professionals needed within the core team and provides guidance on staffing levels.
 It details three pathways of care and where possible (based on the evidence), outlines what care should be provided and by when.
 The model advocates early involvement of the voluntary sector to support life after stroke, and also details access to key NHS support services such as orthoptics.

 A similar service specification has been developed for neuro-rehabilitation that can be delivered as part of a single neurological specialist service.
 Both networks are now also collecting data in community to help understand the quality of care being provided in each area.

-You can download both service specifications and our dashboard of community measures and find our more about our ongoing work to improve community care by registering on our website and accessing our Resources section.
+You can download both service specifications and our dashboard of community measures and find our more about our ongoing work to improve community care by registering on our website and accessing our Resources section (in rehabilitation).